icicl/quoteBOT/README.md

 If the quote is not accurate, or there are typos within it, the bot will use a [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) Algorithm to find the most similar quote within the database.

+### Intallation
+requires: node.js, discord.js, ffmpeg-extract-frames
+you have to add movie files and subtitles to the /data/ directory - right now only .mp4 videos and .srt subtitles are supported the video and subtitles must have the exact same name once you have added new files (and removed all old ones, including unused subtitles), run `initializer.py` - this will convert subtitles to json and make a list of movies at /data/names/_.json

 ### TO-DO

 Add more movies to the database for a larger query to sample from.